What Happened in 2016?

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 WARNING! – These charts only indicate the samples we have received in our lab here at NC State.
-While we do receive samples from just about every state in the country, the majority (~80%) of our samples come from creeping bentgrass and bermudagrass putting greens in the southeastern United States.
-The following post only covers data collected from golf course samples.
-A similar landscape version will be posted soon.
+While we do receive samples from various regions of the country, the majority (~80%) of creeping bentgrass and bermudagrass putting green samples come from the southeastern United States.
+The following post only covers data collected from all golf course samples.

 First, let’s take a look at which cultivars and varieties we receive the most.
 This is NOT an indication of one being more susceptible to disease or problematic than another.
-This was compiled from thousands of samples and would likely match any survey that asks “What do you have planted?”.
+This was compiled from all samples submitted in 2016 and would likely match any survey that asks “What do you have planted?”
 Remember, we receive most of our samples from the southeastern US with the majority of those coming from right here in North Carolina.

 Next, let’s take a look at actual disease diagnoses.
 If you remember from an earlier post, the majority of the time we do not find any active disease causing organisms in samples.
 This could be due to any number of factors such as it never was a disease, it was a disease and the damage was done too long ago to detect, or it was a disease and you’ve suppressed it with your fungicide program.
 I’m looking right at you folks who send samples after spraying everything in the barn BEFORE you take your samples!

 Now, think about all of the problems listed on the pie chart above.
-With the exception of summer patch when it creates nice little rings, they all look the same!
-It’s very hard to diagnose any of these diseases in the field with 100% accuracy without looking under a microscope or testing for high salt levels.
+With the exception of summer patch when it creates nice little rings, they can all look similar!
+It’s very hard to diagnose any of these biotic and abiotic diseases in the field with 100% accuracy without looking under a microscope or testing for high salt levels.
 Once again, remember that rarely do growers send us samples of things like fairy ring, brown patch, dollar spot, etc. that are relatively easy to diagnose in the field.
+Also, receiving a diagnosis of “no disease” is equally as valuable as receiving a disease diagnosis.
+There are lots of things that cause turfgrass quality to decline, don’t assume it has to be a disease.

 Just like the bentgrass chart, the bermudagrass chart follows a very similar path each and every year.
-The majority of problems are during stress periods and for bermudagrass that is in the spring and fall.
+The problems are fairly well distributed throughout the year with a spike in the spring at green-up.

 Bottom line: As you can clearly see, both bentgrass and bermudagrass have their fair share of disease issues!